-In addition to customers can be used LinkedInexcellently to address applicants.
-In the company profile, the company can introduce itself, its products and its team - and provide a look behind the scenes.
+In addition to customers, LinkedIn is an excellent way to address applicants.
+In the company profile, the company can present itself, its products and its team - and provide a look behind the scenes.

-Content with added value and the clever side view of the competitors
+Content with added value

-If you run a company profile, you can view important parameters via the analysis data of LinkedInAnalytics.
-How often has your post been viewed, what is the click rate and how many comments has your post received?
-If you look at this data regularly and thoroughly, you will learn how to tailor your content and the appropriate formats even better to your target group.
+If you run a company profile, you can look at important parameters via the analysis data of LinkedIn Analytics.
+How many times was your post viewed, how high is the click-through rate and how many comments did your post achieve?
+If you look at this data regularly and thoroughly, you will learn to align your content and the appropriate formats even better to your target group.

-When and how to LinkedInpost?
+When and how to post on LinkedIn ?

 Advertising on LinkedIn

-In addition to organic contributions, you can also LinkedIn Advertising with various possibilities of targeting.
-This includes sponsored content such as native ads as image or video ads, text ads and sponsored inmails.
-As the name suggests, the first two examples are advertisements and the InMail example is a direct message.
+As a complement to organic posts, you can also run LinkedIn ads with multiple targeting options.
+These include sponsored content such as native ads as image or video ad, text ads and sponsored InMails.
+As the name suggests, the first two examples are advertisements, and in the case of InMail, they are direct messages.